cloudify-cosmo/docs.getcloudify.org/content/guide/dsl-spec-data-types.md

 ## Inheritance

 We can derive from previously defined data types to extend their schema.
-For example, consider the `my.datatypes.Endpoint` defined in the previous example, we can derive from to create an endpoint data type that also includes a user name.
+For example, consider the `my.datatypes.Endpoint` defined in the previous example.
+We can derive from it, to create an endpoint data type that also includes a user name.

 {{< gsHighlight yaml >}}
 tosca_definitions_version: cloudify_dsl_1_2